-Both examples of sectors blockchain can be applied to, can be traced back to confidence.
+Both examples of blockchain sectors can be applied to and be traced back with confidence.
 Wherever trust is involved, the blockchain can be applied.
-This ranges from checking what ingredients are in your medicines to consuming energy.
+This ranges from checking which ingredients are in your medicines to consuming energy.

 Different types of blockchain consensus protocols

-A blockchain consensus protocol is the way a particular blockchain works.
+A blockchain consensus protocol is the way in which a particular blockchain operates.
 For many people, the most well-known blockchain, the Bitcoin blockchain, works according to the proof of work principle.
 There are currently several blockchain consensus protocols: